 For a beauty-starved boy from suburbia, the cottage was magic of a most powerful kind.
-Fishing whenever I wanted; a Red Ryder BB gun that was my dad’s when he was a boy; a woodshed full of Uncle Ken’s tools; and nothing to think about all summer long except bacon and eggs in the morning, swimming and fishing all day, with frequent roast beef dinners at night.
+Fishing whenever I wanted; unsupervised use of a Red Ryder BB gun that was my dad’s when he was a boy; a woodshed full of Uncle Ken’s tools; and nothing to think about all summer long except bacon and eggs in the morning, swimming and fishing all day, with frequent roast beef dinners at night.
 The cottage was my magic land and my grandfather, Ken Maxwell, was the magician.
 He was mostly retired by the time my cottage years began, so we’d go to the cottage together for weeks on end.
 My grandmother died in 1967 when I was 4 years old, so Grandpa became an accomplished bachelor.
 He cooked for us both, kept the woodstove going when it got cold, and taught me to plane boards, cut firewood patiently with a Swede saw, drive a motorboat and play crokinole on the kitchen table at night.
 As we flicked the little wooden disks across the crokinole board with the sounds of crickets wafting in through open windows, we listened to Grandpa’s tube radio.
 It was AM only, ancient even at that time, and it took a few minutes to warm up after you turned it ON by clicking the wooden volume knob.
 Somehow, mysteriously to me as a boy, that old radio brought in stations from thousands of miles away at night.
 Only at night.
 During the day we got a few faint stations from other places in Ontario, only because there wasn’t anything local.
 But when summer nights came, it brought southern accents into the cottage kitchen, voices with friendly lilts from radio stations in Tennessee, Louisianna, New York, Florida, Kentucky and other far-flung places.
 The voices would wax and wane on their own as they came out of the radio.
 Sometimes there was music, other times radio dramas.
 I know now this sort of thing is called “skip transmission”, but at the time it was just part of the mystique of life outside the city.

 Can you see how a few years of this cottage stuff was enough to ruin me for anything other than some kind of country life?
 The whole thing came to a head in 1976, the summer I was 13 years old.
 I’d taken on summer work by then to earn some money, and this took away some of my cottage time with Grandpa.
-One afternoon when I was covered in nasty smelling, light green oil-based paint I was using to coat a garage for a neighbour, I felt like little Jackie Paper leaving Puff the Magic Dragon.
+One afternoon when I was covered in the nasty smelling, light green oil-based paint I was using to coat a garage for a neighbour, I felt like little Jackie Paper leaving Puff the Magic Dragon.
 I was growing up and I wasn’t at the cottage.
 That’s when a thought occurred to me.
 Surely there’s some way I can earn money and enjoy the cottage at the same time, right?
 This was the first time I remember thoughts that would eventually lead me to the country and the deeply satisfying work and life I have here.
 It’s like that good old song about Puff, but with a happy ending.

 Another thing that led me to the country was a flash of insight I had one evening while driving on a tractor with my high school friend Paul.
 We’d just finished a day’s work loading square bales of straw into a barn just outside the zone of suburbia that my house was in.
 I was 18 then, earning money in the summer before my last year of high school.

 “What’s involved in buying a piece of farmland,” I asked Paul, the idea having just flashed into my mind.
 Paul was much more experienced with farm and rural life than I was.
 “What are taxes likely to be?
 How much can you earn farming?”
-These weren’t typical questions to be asked by a young man who’s dad wore a suit every day and carried a briefcase, but I asked them anyway.
+These weren’t typical questions to be asked by a young man who’s dad wore a suit every day and carried a briefcase to work, but I asked them anyway.